Frequently Asked Questions

 Yes.
 Each labeled carton returned that we reuse saves your farm about a buck.
 So it's worth it.
 When they get gross, we burn them in our woodstove to warm the farmhouse.

-As a full-farm share owner, you own half of a live hog, a quarter of a live steer, shares of our dairy herd, laying hens, and more, and you hire us to take care of your shares of the livestock and harvest and deliver the foods they produce.
 Pork arrives as soon as your half hog is harvested.
 To harvest your hog, we arrange a date with you to come to the farm for an overnight stay while we all work together to harvest your hog the first day and cut and wrap it the second day.
 When you leave, you take home a cooler full of fresh pork.
 Hams and bacon are cured and smoked on the farm using no nitrites and using applewood from the old trees on the farm.
-Beef is harvested once or twice a year.
+Beef is harvested steadily through the year.
 We let you know when your steer is going to be harvested and invite you to come to the farm for harvest, cut, and wrap.
-We also grow and harvest all your meat chickens here on the farm.
-Farm share owners attend chicken harvest, and get to take extra chickens home.
+We also grow and harvest meat chickens here on the farm in the Spring and early Summer.
+Farm share owners attend chicken harvest and get to take extra chickens home.

 What are the details of the hog harvest farm stay?